 - 2. Enter a transfer name. - 3.
-Optional: Select Share this smart transfer to share this smart transfer with any user who has permissions for the transfer paths. - For more information on sharing smart transfers, see "Sharing a Smart Transfer" on page 50. - 4.
+Optional: Select Share this smart transfer to share this smart transfer with any user who has permissions for the transfer paths. - For more information on sharing smart transfers, see "Sharing a Smart Transfer" on page 58. - 4.
 Optional: Select Allow changes to transfer settings at submit time to allow the user who starts this smart transfer to change settings before submitting the transfer request. - 5.
 Optional: Add new tags or modify existing tags. - Click the button to add a new tag.
 Enter the tag name and the tag value.
 Click the button to delete an existing tag.
 Select the button to prevent a user from changing or deleting the locked tag when starting this transfer.
+For more information about tags, see "Working with Tags" on page 107.